 We loved our morning here, the child in our group had a wonderful time, but be warned, children will want to ride on someone's shoulders so they can see over the walls.
 There are some steps to the walls, but most are still too high for an 8 year old.

 If you want even more time with the pandas there are two fantastic options at Dujiangyan.
-You can join the Panda Volunteer Program, and, or, get your picture taken holding a panda.
+You can join the Panda Volunteer Program.
 I can personally recommend both; I did mine at the Chengdu Center where they don't do them currently.

 Panda Keeping — the best way to get up close to pandas

 You go behind the scenes, learn more about them, make panda cake and immerse yourself in everything panda.
 On the down side they make you wear silly blue overalls to clean up the panda's poo.